mistysky04/CS50-Projects/README.md

 # CS50-Projects
 Completed projects from Harvard's CS50 Introduction to Computer Science course

+A description of code functionality is commented at the top of each file

 Certain projects had pre-prepared code to aid students with the completion of the project.
 This includes "Filter-less" in which the student-done code was specifically in the "Helpers.h" file.
 However, the majority (if not all) of the work in each file was done by the students themselves.